How to Make Multiple Shopify Stores and Maximize Sales

 1. The sync is triggered by changes to the quantity of a product.
 So, if a product is committed to a sales order and updated as delivered, this will appear on Katana and your Shopify inventory.

 2. The stock sync only works if items exist in both Katana and Shopify.
 Basically, once your items have been imported from Shopify to Katana and the stock sync has been enabled, any new products which are created afterward will not be synchronized.
-These new products will need to be manually added onto both accounts for the stock sync to work.
+These new products will need to be manually added to both accounts for the stock sync to work.

 Katana can match Shopify products by their Shopify SKU (or variant code) and import the data over.
 But if there is more than one product with matching SKU’s it’ll only import the product with the latest created date.